fordy13/VENTUREAPP/README.md

 How to use it:

 1. Create a Company
+2. Ask a question in the Q&A tabl
-2. Register as a user - Must select a company
+3. Register as a user - Must select a company
-3. create and edit conversations
+4. create and edit conversations
+5. Answer questions for your company in the Q&A tab
-4. Edit your user's company from the list
+6. Edit your user's company name from the list
-5. Edit user information from navbar dropdown
+7. Edit user information from navbar dropdown
+8. Click your company's name from the list to view the most recent answer (from that company's user pool) to each of the questions

 -------